ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab02-splunk-data-manipulation/Lab02-splunk-data-manipulation-basics.md

 ## Task 5 - Creating a Simple Splunk App

 ### What I Did
-I created my own Splunk app called `DataApp`.
+For this task of the lab, I created my own Splunk app called `DataApp`.
 First, I started the Splunk service from `/opt/splunk` using the `bin/splunk start` command and logged in with the provided credentials.
 Once inside the Splunk web interface, I navigated to the Apps section and created a new app with fields like name, folder path, author, and description.
 To simulate log ingestion, I created a simple Python script called `samplelogs.py` that printed a single log line.
 I placed this script in the `bin` directory of the app.
 Next, I created an `inputs.conf` file that told Splunk to execute the script every five seconds, sending its output to the `main` index with a sourcetype of `testing`.
 Finally, I restarted Splunk to apply the changes.

 ### Steps
 1. **Start Splunk**